tjdevWorks/Sudoku-AI/README.md

 * `visualize.py` - Do not modify this.
 This is code for visualizing your solution.

 ### Results
 Run file `python solution.py` to view the results.
-Note to see visualization you have to have pygame installed.
+Note to see the below visualization you have to have pygame installed.

 ![Alt Text](https://media.giphy.com/media/14cgnXEMjdAxWw/giphy.gif)